-We are an international group of ca. 30 BSc- and MSc-students, doctoral and post-doctoral researchers as well as research technicians, with strong international and interdisciplinary links to partners from Academia and Industry, mainly in Europe, India, South Africa, and Brazil.
-Most of the people working in our group are financed by third-party funding, i.e. in research projects supported through EU, BMBF, BMEL, BMWi, , and DFG, or by individual fellowships, e.g. through DAAD and DBU.
+We are an international group of ca. 30 BSc- and MSc-students, doctoral and post-doctoral researchers as well as research technicians, with strong international and interdisciplinary links to partners from Academia and Industry, mainly in Europe, but also overseas.
+Most of the people working in our group are financed by third-party funding, i.e. in research projects supported through EU, BMBF, BMEL, BMWi, MWIDE, and DFG, or by individual fellowships, e.g. through DAAD and DBU, or from abroad.

 Students of the University of Münster

 If you are interested to join our team, please see Prof. Moerschbacher anytime you meet him in the Institute (always best after prior arrangement of an appointment e.g. via email).
 BSc students may join us during their third year in the "Projekt-Modul" and for their Bachelor research project ("BSc-Arbeit").
 In general, prior successful completion of a "Vertiefungs-Modul" in Biochemistry, Biotechnology, Microbiology, or Molecular Genetics (or equivalent) is a prerequisite for participating in our projects.
 MSc students may join us during the first year in a "Forschungs-Modul", typically after having successfully completed at least one "Fortgeschrittenen-Modul" in the IBBP.
 Successful completion of a "Forschungs-Modul" typically is a prerequisite for taking up a Master research project ("MSc-Arbeit") in our group during the second year.
 Joining our group for a doctoral project typically requires the successful application for a fellowship with one of the national or international funding agencies.